Keats/jsonwebtoken/README.md

 ```

 ### Header
-The default algorithm is HS256.
+The default algorithm is HS256, which uses a shared secret.

 ```rust
 let token = encode(&Header::default(), &my_claims, "secret".as_ref())?;